Contact me for a signed copy of any of these books!

-Now available from Gold Wake Press: The Neighborhood!
-This collection of short stories has fanged mermaids, pet wolves, philandering Little Red Riding Hoods, and more…order now from Gold Wake Press, Amazon, Barnes and Noble, or contact me for a signed copy sent directly to you!
+Available from Gold Wake Press: The Neighborhood!
+This collection of short stories has fanged mermaids, pet wolves, philandering Little Red Riding Hoods, and more…order now from Gold Wake Press, Amazon, and Barnes and Noble.

-Also available: A Guide to Strange Places!
+From Red Bird Chapbooks, A Guide to Strange Places!
 This collection of short stories imagines what it would be like if settings had their own points of view.
-Order from Red Bird Chapbooks or email me for a signed copy.

-And coming in March, The Reckless Remainder, prose poetry co-written with Carol Guess and published by Noctuary Press.
+From Noctuary Press, The Reckless Remainder, prose poetry co-written with Carol Guess.

 Order from: Black Lawrence Press, Small Press Distribution, Amazon